 - Click here to read more about our instructors.

-A typical trip consists of 24 students and 6 instructors; we always maintain a 4:1 or better ratio of students to instructors—the best in the industry!
+A typical trip consists of 24 students and 6 instructors (our two-week trips have 20 students and 5 instructors); we always maintain a 4:1 or better ratio of students to instructors—the best in the industry!
 Throughout the trip, students will participate in smaller groups, which is where much of the bonding and magic happens.
 This mix of small and large group experiences is a key and unique element of our programs’ success.

 Students and program size